Looking to buy a new car? The best car loan rates in Canada can save you a ton of interest fees and make your life much

 Canada Drives has been connecting Canadians with competitive car loan rates since 2010.
-With several affiliated dealerships across the country and 1 million completed applications, you can have your car in as little as 48 hours.
+With several affiliated dealerships across the country and 1 million completed applications, you can have your car within a few days.

 To start the process, you will need to complete an online application form which takes 10 minutes or less.